saadullahsaeed/pub-sub/README.md

 Two additional helper methods are provided, preceded with '_Must_': they replicate the base behaviour (of functions without the _Must_), but _panic_ in case of errors.
 This is useful in code, that if wrong, should terminate the application.

-The API exposes 4 interfaces and several functions:
+The API exposes 4 interfaces and a function:
 + _Publisher_ -- which represents the Sender of events, and is a shorthand for _func(interface{})_.
 Invoking the Publisher (or invoking the function) - is the act of sending of an event.
 + _Subscriber_ -- which represents the Receiver of events, and is a shorthand for _func(interface{})_.
 You do not invoke the Subscriber, but it is invoked for you when you are subscribing to a Topic.
 The event that the Publisher sent is passed as the parameter to the function call.